 Credit Events may ultimately be reversed and/or make-whole payments may be collected from loan sellers, resulting in Tranche Write-up Amounts that increase the Class Notional Amounts of the related Reference Tranches.
-The timing of reversals of Credit Events or collection of make-whole payments resulting in Tranche Write-up Amounts will also affect the yield on the Notes.
+The timing of reversals of Credit Events or collection of make-whole payments resulting in Tranche Write-up Amounts will also affect the yield on the related Notes.
 A loan seller's or servicer's willingness, or the amount of time it may take, to repurchase a Reference Obligation, agree to a full indemnification of us with respect to a Reference Obligation, provide a make-whole payment with respect to a Reference Obligation or pay a fee in lieu of repurchase with respect to a Reference Obligation will impact the rate at which Tranche Write-up Amounts are allocated to increase the Class Notional Amounts of the related Reference Tranches.
 This process could result in delays in allocation, or ultimately result in no allocation, of Tranche Write-up Amounts.
 In addition, certain actions related to the pursuit of remedies will be subject to our discretion and we may have interests that conflict with those of the Noteholders.
 Any delay or failure in the pursuit of such remedies with respect to any Reference Obligations could delay or eliminate potential Tranche Write-up Amounts.
-Finally, to the extent that Credit Events occur and are later reversed resulting in the allocation of Tranche Write-up Amounts to increase the Class Notional Amounts of the related Reference Tranches, during the period in which the Tranche Write-up Amounts had not yet been allocated, the Minimum Credit Enhancement Test may not be satisfied due to such Credit Events.
-As a result, any Unscheduled Principal that may otherwise have been allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1 and/or Class 1B-2H Reference Tranches during such period will instead be allocated to the Class 1A-H Reference Tranche, as applicable, thereby reducing the amount of principal that would have been payable to the Noteholders during such period.
+Finally, to the extent that Credit Events occur and are later reversed resulting in the allocation of Tranche Write-up Amounts to increase the Class Notional Amounts of the related Reference Tranches, during the period in which the Tranche Write-up Amounts had not yet been allocated, the Minimum Credit Enhancement Test for the related Loan Group may not be satisfied due to such Credit Events.
+As a result, any Unscheduled Principal that may otherwise have been allocated to the Class 1M-1, Class 1M-2, Class 2M-1 or Class 2M-2 Reference Tranches during such period will instead be allocated to the Class 1A-H or Class 2A-H Reference Tranche, as applicable, thereby reducing the amount of principal that we would have paid to the related Noteholders during such period.